 We’ve established the benefits of having a NAICS code for your business if you rely on government contract work.
 Having a NAICS code is a requirement to participate in government bids and contracts.
 Without one, your company is dead in the water and ineligible for government work.
 Now let’s explore how having your NAICS will help you develop your business in the private sector.

 The key benefit many businesses utilize with the NAICS codes comes down to marketing initiatives.
 For example, if you are a service-based industry, your NAICS code can help you target specific industries and the ideal customer and also identify potential new markets and opportunities.
-The NAICS code can also help with when it comes to competitive research by learning more about other companies in your sector.
+The NAICS code can also help when it comes to competitive research by learning more about other companies in your sector.

 As a business owner looking for ways to find the ideal customers for your product or service, you can use NAICS codes to collect data and initiate a targeted marketing campaign.
 NAICS data can help identify the ideal customer by location (geography), business size (number of employees), annual sales and other defining characteristics and data points that will help fine-tune your search.